 DISHOnline.com Services Agreement.
 Effective January 1, 2010, DISH Network entered into a two-year agreement with us pursuant to which DISH Network receives certain services associated with an online video portal.
 The fees for the services provided under this services agreement depend, among other things, upon the cost to develop and operate such services.
 DISH Network has the option to renew this agreement for successive one year terms and the agreement may be terminated by DISH Network for any reason upon at least 120 days' notice to us.
-In November 2014, DISH Network exercised its right to renew this agreement for a one-year period ending on December 31, 2015.
+In October 2014, DISH Network exercised its right to renew this agreement for a one-year period ending on December 31, 2015.

 DISH Remote Access Services Agreement.
 Effective February 23, 2010, we entered into an agreement with DISH Network pursuant to which DISH Network receives, among other things, certain remote digital video recorder ("DVR") management services.
 The fees for the services provided under this services agreement depend, among other things, upon the cost to develop and operate such services.
-This agreement has a term of five years with automatic renewal for successive one year terms and may be terminated by DISH Network for any reason upon at least 120 days' notice to us.
+This agreement had an initial term of five years with automatic renewal for successive one year terms.
+This agreement automatically renewed on February 23, 2015 for an additional one-year period until February 23, 2016.
+The agreement may be terminated by DISH Network for any reason upon at least 120 days' notice to us.

 SlingService Services Agreement.
 Effective February 23, 2010, we entered into an agreement with DISH Network pursuant to which DISH Network receives certain services related to placeshifting.
 The fees for the services provided under this services agreement depend, among other things, upon the cost to develop and operate such services.
-This agreement has a term of five years with automatic renewal for successive one year terms and may be terminated by DISH Network for any reason upon at least 120 days' notice to us.
+This agreement had an initial term of five years with automatic renewal for successive one year terms.
+This agreement automatically renewed on February 23, 2015 for an additional one-year period until February 23, 2016.
+The agreement may be terminated by DISH Network for any reason upon at least 120 days' notice to us.

 Blockbuster Agreements.
 On April 26, 2011, DISH Network acquired substantially all of the assets of Blockbuster, Inc. (the "Blockbuster Acquisition").
 On June 8, 2011, we completed the acquisition of Hughes Communications, Inc. and its subsidiaries (the "Hughes Acquisition").
 Hughes Network Systems, LLC ("HNS"), a wholly-owned subsidiary of Hughes Communications, Inc., provided certain broadband products and services to Blockbuster, Inc. ("Blockbuster") pursuant to an agreement that was entered into prior to the Blockbuster Acquisition and the Hughes Acquisition.
-Subsequent to both the Blockbuster Acquisition and the Hughes Acquisition, Blockbuster entered into a new agreement with HNS pursuant to which Blockbuster may continue to purchase broadband products and services from our Hughes segment (the "Blockbuster VSAT Agreement").
+Subsequent to both the Blockbuster Acquisition and the Hughes Acquisition, Blockbuster L.L.C. ("Blockbuster") entered into a new agreement with HNS pursuant to which Blockbuster could continue to purchase broadband products and services from our Hughes segment (the "Blockbuster VSAT Agreement").